-ECE103 - Elements of Microeconomics, or ECE104 -Elements of Macroeconomics
+ECE103 - Elements of Microeconomics, or ECE104 - Elements of Macroeconomics in the course of his/her studies to register in the General Arts programme with a concentration.

 The total number of mandatory credits in the BA Programme without a concentration, offered through the Division of Continuing Studies, is therefore 12.